Bryan Area Foundation Grants Given

 Shalom Counseling & Mediation Center ($2,500)

-Shalom Counseling & Mediation Services received a Founders Grant for $2,500 to create an attractive and highly functional outdoor space for therapists to offer counseling in a natural setting.
-The project will require removing landscape gravel, excavating and preparing the area for setting forms, reinforcing mesh wire and pouring concrete.
-There will be a patio table, chairs and a small water feature & potted flowers on the patio.
+Shalom Counseling & Mediation Center received a Founders Grant for $2,500 to create an attractive and highly functional outdoor space for therapists to offer counseling in a natural setting.
+The project required removing landscape gravel, excavating, and preparing the area for setting forms, reinforcing mesh wire, and pouring concrete.
+There are now patio tables with umbrellas, chairs, and a small water feature with potted flowers that provide staff and clients with a tranquil setting.

 Edon Ministerial Association ($500)